BldGraph program

 3. name of the organism;

-4. taxonomic code (ref. parameter diversity of the program FinDense);
+4. taxonomic code (ref. the diversity parameter of the FinDense) program;

 6. (optional) file name of the genome annotation in GFF format; BldGraph does not use this field.